chenmingyong0423/go-mongox-doc/docs/en/hooks/one-time-hooks.md

 # One Time Hooks
-`go-mongox` supports one-time hooks that allow you to do things before and after querying, inserting, deleting, updating, and saving documents.
+`go mongox` supports one-time hooks that allow you to do things before and after querying, inserting, deleting, updating, and saving documents.

 ## Insert Operations
 After you create a creator using the `Creator()` method, you can register hooks to be called before and after inserting documents by calling the `RegisterBeforeHooks` and `RegisterAfterHooks` methods.